dlidstrom/genai-code-review/README.md

 ### Step 2: Adjust Permissions

 Then you need to set up your project's permissions so that the Github Actions can write comments on Pull Requests.
 You can read more about this here: [automatic-token-authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token)
+**NOTE:** alternatively you can add temporary permissions directly in the github action as shown in the example below.

 ### Step 3: Create a new Github Actions workflow in your repository in `.github/workflows/chatgpt-review.yaml.
 A sample workflow is given below: